blythechan/chocobobDiscordBot/commands.md

   - Description: Retrieves Character information based off the character id provided in the Lodestone.

 ### Fun
-- Bonk
+- Show Love
-  - `/bonk user`
+  - `/showlove love`
-  - User can bonk themselves if they do not provide an option.
+  - User can bonk, doubt, remind to drink water, and more to themselves or others.
-  - Description: Bonk someone with your strong hand.
+  - Description: `/showlove love:bonk` someone with your strong hand.

 - Headpats
   - `/headpats user`